marcindulak/jhalfs-ci/README.md

 2. The [up.sh](up.sh) script in this repository performs these preliminary steps, up to and including [chapter4](https://www.linuxfromscratch.org/lfs/view/systemd/chapter04/chapter04.html) of the lfs book.
-After the preliminary steps are done, the `jhalfs` script is invoked to generate the scripts and makefile.
+After the preliminary steps are done, `jhalfs run` is invoked to generate the scripts and makefile.
+The configuration used by `jhalfs run` is stored in the `configuration` file in the root folder of this repository.

    ```sh
    docker-compose exec jhalfs bash -c "cd /vagrant && bash /vagrant/up.sh"